Moxa Missing Authentication and OS Command Injection Vulnerabilities in Cellular Routers, Secure Routers, and Network Security Appliances

 Do now

-HARDENINGChange all default and administrative credentials to strong, unique values
+HARDENINGChange all default and shared administrative credentials on affected devices to strong, unique passwords

 Schedule — requires maintenance window